alexlance/userd/README.md

-# userd
+# User management daemon: userd

 A daemon to administrate user accounts.
-Using a git repository of JSON user definitions
+Using a git repository of JSON user definitions.
+Run it via cron every so often.

 # Usage

-    userd --realm production --repo https://github.com/someone/users/
+    */15 * * * * root userd --realm production --repo https://github.com/someone/users/

 # Users repo should have one json file per person, eg jsmith.json: